 In one of the subtasks of the SciX project a formal process model of the scientific publishing process is being developed.
 The aim of the modelling effort is to understand the scientific publishing process and how it is affected by the Internet, in order to provide a basis for a cost and performance analysis of various alternative ways of organizing it.
-The modelling is done using a graphical modelling language called IDEF0 [IDEF0, 1993].
-The main concepts are the activity and the flow.
-The flow can be used as input, output, control or mechanism.
-The presentation of the IDEF0 diagrams is hierarchical in a way that diagrams on lower levels are more detailed than those at top, Table 1.
+The modelling is done using the graphical modelling language IDEF0 [IDEF0, 1993].